mbellehumeur/SlicerCastInterface/README.md

 #### Resource servers:

-Resource servers are agents that provide backend services to disktop integration.
-This allow users to ,for example, view AI results without having to send them to the archive first.
+Resource servers are agents that provide backend services to desktop integration.
+This allows users to, for example, view AI results without having to send them to the archive first.

 The resource server tab provides a visual description of how processing resources can be connected to the hub and made available to cast workflows.
 Here for example, in the VolView client: